michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. But they rebelled, and vexed his holy Spirit: therefore he was turned to be their enemy, and he fought against them.

-11. Then he remembered the days of old, Moses, and his people, saying, Where is he that brought them up out of the sea with the shepherd of his flock? where is he that put his holy Spirit within him?shepherd: or, shepherds
+11. Then he remembered the days of old, Moses, and his people, saying, Where is he that brought them up out of the sea with the shepherd of his flock? where is he that put his holy Spirit within him?

 12. That led them by the right hand of Moses with his glorious arm, dividing the water before them, to make himself an everlasting name?